nshthj/F1_race_exploratory_analysis/README.md

-# Predicting Stroke from Electronic Health Records
+# Analyzing F1 Race Car Statistics

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript: